 Second, try a spray hot melt.
 These systems can be a little more expensive than a simple bead/extrusion gun and stick but they can cover significantly more surface area and apply at much cooler temperatures.

-The TEC 6300 and TEC 7300 are excellent applicators for this and the TEC 420, 425 and 430 are great spray hot melts, each offering a longer open time than the next giving you the ability to time your bond perfectly.
+The Infinity Bond SprayMAX 15 is an excellent spray gun for this, and SprayMelt 70 and SprayMelt 90 are great sprayable hot melt glue sticks, each offering a longer open time than the next giving you the ability to time your bond perfectly.

 Open Time.
 Trying to put two substrates together after hot melt has already begun to set will result in a significantly weaker bond.
 The spray adhesive's we have already discussed are one very popular solution to this problem.
 Another is using a variable temperature glue gun.

-A variable temperature glue gun like the Surebonder PRO2-220 or the PAM HB 220 allow you to adjust the temperature of the gun.
+A variable temperature glue gun like the Infinity Bond Ranger PRO allows you to adjust the temperature of the gun.
 Raising the temperature will make the glue dispense at a higher temperature extending your open time while lowering the temperature will do the opposite.

 Try and find the happy medium between open time and keeping your foam from melting.
-Surebonder 725 is an excellent foam bonding adhesive because it dispenses well at both low and high temperatures.
+SuperTAC 33 is an excellent foam bonding adhesive because it dispenses well at both low and high temperatures.
 Try it for your next foam bonding application.

 Common Foam Bonding Applications